IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 As noted above, a maximum of two Directors may be appointed by the IETF LLC Board.
 They can obviously choose to appoint none, one, or two.
 These appointments need not be on an exceptional basis, but rather be routine, and may occur at any time of the year since it is on an as-needed basis.

-The appointment of an IETF LLC Board-appointed Director requires a 2/3rd-majority vote of the Directors then in office, and the appointee shall take office immediately upon appointment.
+The appointment of a Board-appointed Director requires a two-thirds majority vote of the Directors then in office, and the appointee shall take office immediately upon appointment.
 The term of each appointment is designated by the Board, with the maximum term being three years, or until their earlier resignation, removal or death.
 The Board may decide on a case-by-case basis how long each term shall be, factoring in the restriction for consecutive terms in {{term-length}}.

 ## Recruiting IETF LLC Board Directors {#director-recruitment}

-The IETF LLC Board itself is expected to take an active role in recruiting potential new Directors, regardless of the process that may be used to appoint them.
+The Board itself is expected to take an active role in recruiting potential new Directors, regardless of the process that may be used to appoint them.
 In particular, the NomCom is primarily focused on considering requirements expressed by the Board and others, reviewing community feedback on candidates, conducting candidate interviews, and ultimately appointing Directors.
-The IETF LLC Board and others can recruit potential Directors and get them into the consideration process of the NomCom or into open considerations processes of the other appointing bodies if those bodies choose to use such processes.
+The  Board and others can recruit potential Directors and get them into the consideration process of the NomCom or into open considerations processes of the other appointing bodies if those bodies choose to use such processes.

 ## IETF LLC Board Director Term Length {#term-length}